numbat70/clyde/_docs/Content/200_Resources.md

 order: 1
 ---
 Clyde Windsurfing club refreshed it's Logo in 2019.
-This was to reflect that it now was a Windsurfing club that now also supports SUP The New Logo is a SUP paddle with a Windsurfer inside of it.
+- This was to reflect that it now is a Windsurfing club that now also supports SUP.
+- The New Logo is a SUP paddle with a Windsurfer inside of it.
-The SUP paddle also suggests a water droplet.
+-  The SUP paddle also suggests a water droplet.

 ## Clyde Windsurfing & SUP: